-If you have been looking around for a four-season tent, you have probably already discovered that lightweight versions, such as the MSR Advance Pro 2 costs around $800, and the Big Sky Chinook 1 cost around $600.
-The Chinook 1 is really the only light solo 4-season tent available on the US market that has a double-wall construction to mitigate condensation, but it has been out of stock since the pandemic.
+If you have been looking around for a solo four-season tent, you have probably already discovered that the most popular lightweight versions, such as the MSR Advance Pro 2 costs around $800 and the Big Sky Chinook 1 cost around $6o0.
+The Chinook 1 is really the only light solo 4-season tent available on the US market that has a double-wall construction to mitigate condensation.
+However, the Ripen Air Raiz 1 (Air Rise?) is the most affordable double-wall 4-season solo tent.
+In my opinion, it is also the best.
+It is in the $350 range and there is a way to get it from Japan.

-In Japan, the Leipen Air Raiz 1 sells new for ¥42,900 or $325 USD.
-Presently, no retailer is selling it in the USA, although a few are showing up on eBay for around twice the price ($450–650 range).
+In Japan, the Ripen Air Raiz 1 sells new for ¥50,600 or $346 USD (updated, June 21, 2025).
+Presently, no retailer is selling it in the USA, although a few are showing up on eBay for around twice the price ($680 range).
 However, it can be found on the Japanese Amazon site (orange and green) and on the websites of other Japanese retailers, some of whom may ship to the USA (you can use Google Translate to try to navigate their websites).

-Remco, one of the hikers in our Winter Backpacking Meetup, bought the one shown here on its first tryout.
+Remco, one of the hikers in our Winter Backpacking Meetup, bought the one shown here (Green one below) on its first tryout.

 Unlike the earlier Lago 1, this design has a side vent and a tent vestibule built into the fly.
 The fly also extends low to the ground on all sides providing more rain and wind protection.

-If you are tall, six feet or above this tent may seem short.
-If you fit comfortably on a regular-size Thermarest NeoAir sleeping pad, the length is fine.
-It is a solo tent, but it is roomy enough to put two sleeping pads and air mattresses next to each other.
-If they wanted to make a true solo tent, they might be able to shave off a pound of weight.
+If you are tall, six feet or above this tent may feel a bit short.
+If you fit comfortably on a regular-size Thermarest NeoAir sleeping pad (Regular Wide: 72 x 25 x 3 inches), the length is fine.
+The solo version of the tent is roomy enough to put two Thermarest NeoAir sleeping pads and air mattresses next to each other (shown below).
+If the manufacturer wanted to make a true solo tent, they could shave off more weight.

 Tent pegs

-Bear in mind that the tent weight given above (3 lbs 5.6 oz.) includes 13 aluminum tent pegs.
+Bear in mind that the Ripen tent weight given above (3 lbs 5.6 oz.) includes 13 aluminum tent pegs.
+Ditch these heavy pegs for lighter and fewer snow pegs.

 Mosquito Netting